How To’s Day: How to Measure Your Mystery Yarn!

 Till next How To’s Day, keep on playing with that fiber!!
 And if you have any questions you want me to cover, let me know!
 Just leave me a comment!

-10 thoughts on “How To’s Day: How to Measure Your Mystery Yarn!
+5 responses to “How To’s Day: How to Measure Your Mystery Yarn!”

 This sounds way more complex when I write it, but it has been a lifesaver when I want to know if I have enough yarn to finish a second sock.
 Also useful for using up those odd balls in my stash.